jayasurya17/police-stop-outcome/final_report.md

 ![Clustering using KNN](analysis_visualization/knn_clustering.png)

 Finally, the above graphs show how data is clustered.
 We observe that all the data is clustered at the same place.
 This was obtained by reducing data into 3 components using PCA.
-Since all datapoints are clustered at the same place, it is also fairly obvious as to why the prediction accuracy is so low for n = 3 components in the previous graph.
+Since all datapoints are clustered at the same place, it is also obvious as to why the prediction accuracy is so low for n = 3 components in the previous graph.
 Implementation of this is written in `visualize_grouping` method which can be found in `knn_analysis.py`

 # Comparisons